juliensf/mercury-json/README.md

 * optionally allows comments in JSON
 * optionally allows trailing commas in JSON objects and arrays
 * optionally allows numbers to be -Infinity / Infinity
-* user-configurable behaviour for handling repeated members in objects
+* user configurable behaviour for handling repeated object members
 * marshaling and unmarshaling of Mercury data to and from JSON
+* user configurable maximum nesting depth limit

 ## LICENSE